janluksoft/Azure_Functions/README.md

 * An HTML body with the current timestamp.
 * A subject (default: `"Test NET"`).

-Below is a viewofthe mailbox with received emails.
+Below is a view of the mailbox with received emails.
 The Azure Function mechanism can therefore be used to send periodic notifications to email.

 <img src="jpg/Azure_Functions3_mail_test.png"/>